- The importance of brand identity

 Pricing Design, Sketching, and Presenting Work

-As a brief overview of Chapters 6-8, David goes into much detail about how to price your design, which includes factors such as your level of expertise, turnaround time, level of demand and ofcourse the current economy.
+Now onto the pricing design & presenting work half of this logo design love review.
+As a brief overview of Chapters 6-8, David goes into much detail about how to price your design, which includes factors such as your level of expertise, turnaround time, level of demand and of course the current economy.
 These are all things that need to be taken into consideration as a designer, we have costs and bills to pay so always take a 50% downpayment on a brief and encourage the company to avoid spec work, the bane of every designer’s life.

 Sketching & Conceptualisation